Palair Macedonian Airlines Flight 301: De-icing

-The investigation also opined that both the crew and the FSE might have misinterpreted the weather conditions at the time.
-Snow had just started falling by the time they arrived at the airport via car.
-During the trip, it was snowing lightly, and most of it immediately melted upon touching the ground.
-After arriving at the aircraft, the pilots immediately went into the cockpit to prepare for the flight and did not pay much attention to the weather.
-The FSE, who had just checked the wings and concluded that there was only melted snow on the wings, further reinforced the crew's belief that the weather condition was harmless.
-During the taxi, while the crew noticed that the snowing had intensified, they thought that it was still safe enough to fly as the snow immediately melted upon contacting the ground.
-They probably did not think that the falling snow could freeze into the wings.
+The investigation also suggested that both the crew and the FSE may have misinterpreted the weather conditions.
+Snow had begun falling just as they arrived at the airport, and during their drive the snowfall was light, melting immediately upon contact with the ground.
+Once at the aircraft, the pilots went straight into the cockpit and did not closely monitor the weather.
+The FSE’s earlier observation that the snow on the wings had melted reinforced their belief that the conditions were not hazardous.
+Although the crew noticed heavier snowfall during taxi, they still considered it safe since the snow continued to melt on the pavement.
+They likely did not realize that the falling snow could freeze onto the cold wing surfaces.

-Eventually, due to the belief of both the FSE and the flight crew that the snow was not dangerous for the operation of the flight, the aircraft was not de-iced.
+Ultimately, because both the FSE and the flight crew believed the snow posed no threat to flight operations, the aircraft was not de-iced.